SindreKjelsrud/kjelsrud.dev/content/blog-posts/life/june23.md

 - *Spider-Man: Across the Spider-Verse*: Watched it at the cinema, and wow what a great movie!
 I think this may be my favorite Marvel movie tbh.
 Such a unique film with so many artstyles!
 Can't wait for more.
 - *Bridget Jones's Baby*: Watched it with my grandma, pretty funny!
 I think the trilogy of Bridget Jones is pretty good lol.

+### TV
+- *Dr. Stone*: Finished season 3, was a good season!
+Loved the new island stuff.

 ## 🎧 Music
 I've gotten two new vinyls this month!
 - "*Evig Eventyr*" album from Ka2, it's so goooood.